arcus/education_modules/r_basics_transform_data/r_basics_transform_data.md

 * `dbplyr` allows you to interact with a table inside a database as if it were a data frame

 ![A set of five hexagonal logos: one each for tidyr (futuristic brooms fly up and to the right), lubridate (a calendar and clock), stringr (a violin), purrr (a hand-drawn sketch of a cat), and dbplyr (futuristic channellock pliers flying up and to the right)](media/tidyverse_logos.png)

+## Feedback

+In the beginning, we stated some goals.

+**Learning Objectives:**

+@learning_objectives

+We ask you to fill out a brief (5 minutes or less) survey to let us know:

+* If we achieved the learning objectives
+* If the module difficulty was appropriate
+* If we gave you the experience you expected

+We gather this information in order to iteratively improve our work.
+Thank you in advance for filling out [our brief survey](https://redcap.chop.edu/surveys/?s=KHTXCXJJ93&module_name=%22R+Basics+Transform+Data%22)!